Healthy Homes Assessment Kingston

 Kingston Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Kingston and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement to all Kingston and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records of their the conformance to the Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records to demonstrate conformance with any Healthy Homes Standards that apply or will be applicable during the tenancy of the rental property.

-• Private landlords and property managers must make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.
+• Private landlords and property managers must make sure their rental properties comply to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

-• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024